lionheart/pwnedpasswords/README.md

 ## Command Line Utility

-pwnedpasswords comes bundled with a handy command line utility for checking passwords against the Pwned Passwords database.
+pwnedpasswords comes bundled with a handy command line utility for checking passwords against the database.
+Usage is pretty straightforward--just provide the password in question as the first argument:

 ```bash
 $ pwnedpasswords 123456password